-The value realized for vested restricted stock awards was determined by multiplying the fair market value of the shares (closing market price of our common stock on the vesting date) by the number of shares that vested.
-Shares vested on various dates throughout the year; therefore, the value listed represents the aggregate value of all shares that vested for each NEO in 2011.
+The value realized for vested restricted stock awards was determined by multiplying the fair market value of the shares (closing price of our common stock on the NYSE on the vesting date) by the number of shares that vested.
+Shares vested on various dates throughout the year; therefore, the value listed represents the aggregate value of all shares that vested for each NEO in 2012.

-2011 NONQUALIFIED DEFERRED COMPENSATION
+2012 NONQUALIFIED DEFERRED COMPENSATION

-The 2011 Nonqualified Deferred Compensation table reflects balances in our nonqualified plans as of January 1, 2011, contributions made by the NEO and us during 2011, any earnings (the net of the gains and losses on funds, as applicable) and the ending balance as of December 31, 2011.
-The plans are described in the Compensation Discussion and Analysis or the narratives to the Summary Compensation Table and brief summaries are provided below.
+The 2012 Nonqualified Deferred Compensation table reflects balances in our nonqualified plans as of January 1, 2012, contributions made by the NEO and us during 2012, any earnings (the net of the gains and losses on funds, as applicable) and the ending balance as of December 31, 2012.
+The plans are described in the Compensation Discussion and Analysis or the narratives to the Summary Compensation Table, and brief summaries are provided below.